bitbloxhub/bitbloxhub/README.md

 ### bitbloxhub

-i like raw hex editing for the nes
+i like linux, bash progrmming that can depend on pip clis, tor, riscv, and more